beego/beedoc/en-US/Controllers_IntegrateApp.md

 sockjshandler implemented interface `http.Handler`.

-Beego has an example for supporting chat of sockjs, here is the code:
+Beego has an example for supporting echo app of sockjs, here is the code:

 ```go
 package main